Forex Technical Analysis & Forecast 11.10.2022 (EURUSD, GBPUSD, USDJPY, USDCHF, AUDUSD, BRENT, GOLD, S&P 500) - RoboForex

 EURUSD, “Euro vs US Dollar”

-After completing the descending wave at 0.9681 along with the correction up to 0.9744, EURUSD has broken the low of this wave; right now, it is still falling towards 0.9660 and may later form a new consolidation range around the latter level.
-After that, the instrument may break the range to the downside and resume falling with the target at 0.9580, or even extend this structure sown to 0.9500.
+After completing the descending wave at 0.9682 along with the correction up to 0.9733, EURUSD is expected to start a new decline towards 0.9640 and may later correct to test 0.9686 from below.
+After that, the instrument may resume falling with the target at 0.9600, or even extend this structure sown to 0.9500.

 GBPUSD, “Great Britain Pound vs US Dollar”

-GBPUSD is still consolidating around 1.1068.
-Possibly, today the pair may break the range to the downside and resume falling towards 1.0919.
-After that, the instrument may start a new correction to test to 1.1000 from below and then resume trading downwards with the target at 1.0633.
+GBPUSD has finished the descending wave at 1.0940 along with the correction up to 1.1033.
+Possibly, today the pair may resume falling towards 1.0888.
+Later, the market may start another growth to test 1.1033 from below and then resume trading downwards with the target at 1.0760.

 USDJPY, “US Dollar vs Japanese Yen”